It's about time I did a review of some Electronic Health Records (EHRs). I get questions ALL THE TIME from therapists who want to know...

 Important note before you dig in:

-I am 100% honest about what I like and don't like about each EHR and let the EHRs know that up front, as well.
+Although I do receive an affiliate commission for some of them, I am 100% honest about what I like and don't like about each EHR and let the EHRs know that up front, as well.
 I know you certainly don't want me holding back ;)

 To be as fair as possible, my reviews of EHRs for therapists are listed in alphabetical order: